The Sureness of Horses Chapters 32, 33, and 34

 She laughed too.
 “I see, you’d take me to my favorite restaurant and it wouldn’t be a date.”

 “I feel like I’m holding everything inside of me.
 I need to talk to you.”

 “Tell you what, Wade.
 I won’t say yes, but I won’t say no either.
 I’ll give it prayerful consideration.”

-Now I laughed.
-Even if we weren’t as intimate as we’d once been, at some level we were still communicating.
+I laughed along with her.
+Even if we weren’t as intimate as we’d once been, at some level we were still communicating, and that felt good.

 Once Diana said yes to dinner I agonized over what to tell her about Marita, going over one imaginary conversation after another, and finally decided to simply trust my instincts.

 When I picked her up, Diana wore a French blue summer dress and white sweater that brought out the red in her hair.
 When we drove up to Woodside, which is more rural than Palo Alto, she said, “You didn’t need to take me someplace so fancy,” but she seemed happy to be with me.

 “I have fond memories of you taking me there for my birthday,” I said.

 She smiled.
 “There was no need, but I appreciate it.”